 L-shaped desks or layout

 If you are minimalists (with little personal equipment and loose papers), you could share both desks.
 For example…

 - One could be used for video meetings (you’d have good lighting, a nice background, a laptop stand to get the right height for video calls) and the other for working

 - One could be a standing desk and the other for sitting

-- One could have a Yoga ball or kneeling chair and the other a desk chair
+- One could have a Yoga ball or kneeling chair and the other an ergonomic office chair

 The possibilities are endless!
 No, that’s not true.
 That’s pretty much all I can come up with.

 Finally, you could have just one desk that you share.
 This might work in these scenarios:

 - You and your office mate don’t ever work at the same time (like my wife and me)